davidcalhoun/jstoxml/README.md

 This is inspired by [node-jsontoxml](https://github.com/soldair/node-jsontoxml), which was found to be a bit too rough around the edges. jstoxml attempts to fix that by being more flexible.

+### Requirements

+Node 16 or a code bundler that understands ES Modules.

 ### Installation

 - npm install jstoxml